Homogenization with quasistatic Tresca's friction law: qualitative and quantitative results

 It should be addressed that only obtaining marcoscale or homogenized information is inadequate in some simulations, and we are hence required to dig finescale information ``cheaply''.
-In the periodic homogenization, we can utilize asymptotic expansions which can be constructed from the homogenization solution and correctors \cite{Bensoussan2011} to approximate the original multiscale solution \cite{Temizer2012,Yang2015}.
-Beyond the periodic homogenization, there are some modern multiscale computational methods such as GMsFEMs (\cite{Efendiev2013,Chung2016,Chung2018}), LOD (\cite{Maalqvist2014,Altmann2021,Maalqvist[2021]copyright2021}) and GFEMs \cite{Babuska2011,Babuska2020,Ma2022} that are able to resolve the finescale information with a modest marcoscale computation size.
-However, most of those multiscale computational methods focus on the heterogeneity in PDE's coefficients, and the numerical error theories of those methods are based on Dirichlet or Neumann boundary value problems, which raises the necessity of challenging these methods via the nonlinearity and nonsmooth from sophisticate BCs.
+In the homogenization of small periodicity, we can utilize asymptotic expansions which can be constructed from the homogenized solution and correctors (ref. \cite{Bensoussan2011}) to approximate the original multiscale solution (\cite{Temizer2012,Yang2015}).
+Beyond periodic homogenization, there are some modern multiscale computational methods, such as generalized multiscale finite element methods (\cite{Efendiev2013,Chung2016,Chung2018}), localized orthogonal decomposition (\cite{Maalqvist2014,Altmann2021,Maalqvist2021}) and generalized finite element methods (\cite{Babuska2011,Babuska2020,Ma2022}), which are able to resolve the finescale information on a coarse mesh.
+Nevertheless, most of those multiscale computational methods highlight on the heterogeneity in PDE's coefficients, and the numerical error theories of those methods are based on Dirichlet or Neumann boundary value problems, which raises the necessity of challenging these methods via the nonlinearity and nonsmooth from sophisticate BCs.